awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/use-cases-entitlements.md

-# Use Case: Entitlements<a name="use-cases-entitlements"></a>
+# Use Case: Selective Sharing<a name="use-cases-entitlements"></a>

-Entitlements allow one AWS account holder to share content with other AWS account holders\.
-For example, a sports company wants to share a flow \(Baseball\-Game\) with a local TV station\.
-A sports broadcaster \(the originator\) creates an entitlement on the Baseball\-Game flow to allow access for the local TV station \(the subscriber\)\.
-The local TV station creates an AWS Elemental MediaConnect flow using an output from the Baseball\-Game flow as the source\.
+Selective sharing, implemented as entitlements, allow an AWS account holder to share content with selected AWS account holders\.

+Take the example of a network that wants to share content \(Baseball\-Game\) with a local TV station\.
+A broadcaster \(the originator\) creates an entitlement on the Baseball\-Game, which allows access from the local TV station \(the subscriber\)\.

-The subscriber must set up their flow in AWS Elemental MediaConnect in the same Region as the originator's flow\.
+With the entitlement in hand, the local TV station creates an AWS Elemental MediaConnect flow, using content from the Baseball\-Game\.
+That MediaConnect instance must be in the same AWS region used by the broadcaster\.

-This following illustration shows how to share content with another AWS subscriber\.
-The output of the originator's flow can be used as the source of the subscriber's flow\.
+The following screen illustrates how you might share content with an AWS subscriber\.

-![\[This illustration shows how to share content with another AWS subscriber.
-The output of the originator's flow can be used as the source of the subscriber's flow.\]](http://docs.aws.amazon.com/mediaconnect/latest/ug/)
+![\[Illustration of how content may be shared with another AWS subscriber.\]](http://docs.aws.amazon.com/mediaconnect/latest/ug/)